FrozenHearth/NotesVue/README.md

 A simple note-taking app.
-Right now, only plaintext can be added.

 Plan to add a WYSIWYG or markdown style text editor in the future.